leanprover/fp-lean/functional-programming-lean/src/title.md

 ## License

 <a rel="license" href="http://creativecommons.org/licenses/by/4.0/"><img alt="Creative Commons License" style="border-width:0" src="https://i.creativecommons.org/l/by/4.0/88x31.png" /></a><br />This work is licensed under a <a rel="license" href="http://creativecommons.org/licenses/by/4.0/">Creative Commons Attribution 4.0 International License</a>.

+The original version of the book was written by David Thrane Christiansen on contract to Microsoft Corporation, who generously released it under a Creative Commons Attribution 4.0 International License.
+The current version has been modified by the author from the original version to account for changes in newer versions of Lean.
+A detailed account of the changes can be found in the book's [source code repository](https://github.com/leanprover/fp-lean/).